 Carpal tunnel syndrome (also known as CTS) is a common condition which affects up to 16% of the UK.
 Women are three times more likely than men to develop carpal tunnel syndrome.
 It is a common condition in new mums, manual workers e.g. builders and bricklayers and those who spend a long time at their desk.

-What causes Carpal Tunnel syndrome?
+What causes Carpal Tunnel Syndrome?

-The risk of developing CTS is not confined to people in a single job role or lifestyle.
+The risk of developing carpal tunnel syndrome is not confined to people in a single job role or lifestyle.

 - Heavy demand or overuse of the wrists